Published 03 Feb 2026

 Offer-based hiring reduces wasted effort.

-Offer-based hiring packages work into a productized service.
+Offer-based hiring turns freelance work into a productized service.
 Buyers browse services that already list what is included, what it costs, and what “done” means.

 Concrete examples of offers buyers can evaluate quickly: